vuejs/docs/src/guide/composition-api-setup.md

 ## Accessing Component Properties

-When `setup` is executed, although the component instance has already been created, you will only be able to access the following properties:
+When `setup` is executed, you will only be able to access the following properties:

 - `props`
 - `attrs`